raorla/FAQ/README.md

 ---

-## 🔹 Deployment Issues on Bellecour Sidechain
+## 🔹 Issues with deploying smart contracts on Bellecour

 ### Problem
-Deploying smart contracts on the iExec Sidechain "Bellecour" (EVM-compatible) may encounter specific errors.
+iExec Sidechain “Bellecour” is a standard EVM-based sidechain dedicated to the iExec protocol.
+This article lists some of the things that can go wrong when one attempts to deploy smart contracts on IExec Sidechain Bellecour.

 ### Solution
 Possible causes and fixes :